Drawing a mandala is a great tool for meditation and focus, so I’m gonna show you the basics so you can get started drawing mandalas.

 My favourite pens to use are Unipin fineliners, you can’t go wrong with these pens!
 Once you have finished the ink you can add some shading, with dots or fill it with colour.
 Do whatever makes you happy, just make it your own!

 I hope you found this helpful, I’d love to see what you came up with!
-Share it with me on Instagram if you feel like it @zkorvin and if you need some more ideas for your mandalas, check out some of my real time mandala drawing videos.
+Share it with me on Instagram if you feel like it @geometry_trip and if you need some more ideas for your mandalas, check out some of my real time mandala drawing videos.

 If you have any requests or suggestions please let me know!